 NEVADA CITY, Calif.
-June 25, 2018 – Fire season is definitely here and our Happening Now log is filled with ‘report of vegetation fire,’ ‘initial attack,’ and ‘full wildland dispatch’ posts.
-Every incident page in the fire news section adds to the proliferation of fire jargon, hence this explainer.
+June 13, 2021 – Fire season is definitely here and our Happening Now log is filled with ‘report of vegetation fire,’ ‘initial attack,’ and ‘full wildland dispatch’ posts.
+Every incident page in the fire news section adds to the proliferation of fire jargon, so here’s a short explainer.

 Full wildland dispatch: At the initial report of a vegetation fire during fire season, dispatchers will order three or four engines, one or two water tenders, a dozer and at least one hand crew to every incident.
 Air Attack and one tanker are often added.
 Why?
 Because every small spot has the potential to develop into a major incident.
 Once the first firefighter arrives at the incident and assesses the situation, incoming resources may be canceled.

 Air Attack: Often referred to as the “spotter plane” these planes will orbit over the fire, direct the ballet of air tankers and helicopters working a fire and be the eyes in the sky for the incident commander on the ground.

 Air tanker: Planes equipped to dump retardant on a fire.
 There are SEATs (Single Engine Air Tankers), large air tankers and now Very Large Air Tankers (VLAT) and Modular Aerial Fire Fighting Systems (MAFFS)

 Initial attack: The first few hours of a fire, most fires are “caught” within that time frame.

 Extended attack: A fire not contained within the first operational period, requiring more resources.

 IC: The Incident Commander, responsible for all operations on a fire.

 Incident Management Team: A team of firefighters with special skill sets to manage a fire, also known as overhead.
 If a fire develops into a major incident, a Type II or a Type I Interagency Management Team will take over.
 These teams are specialists from all different fire agencies, working together to manage and contain a fire.